 Is there a cost for the program?

 Yes.
-Room and board fees are individually calculated based on income.
-A lack of financial resources is not a barrier to admission though.
+Room and board fees are individually calculated on a sliding scale, based on current income.
+A lack of financial resources is not a barrier to admission.

-How does one get referred to the program?
+How does one apply or get referred to the program?

 Who operates Elizabeth House?